 Are Condos A Good Investment For Rental Property?

-But remember condominium laws vary among communities and some prohibit short-term rentals, while others prohibit renting in general.
-When doing your research, make sure your specific condo guidelines allow for the property to be used as a rental.
+Remember, condominium laws vary among communities.
+Some prohibit short-term rentals, while others prohibit renting in general.
+As you do your research, make sure your specific condo guidelines allow you to rent out the property.

 Do Condos Appreciate In Value?